-Uruguay takes great pride in having the longest carnival season of any country, over 80 days long, although it has to be said that between the opening and closing parades the activities are largely confined to various open-air theatres and stages across Montevideo.
+Uruguay takes great pride in having the longest carnival season of any country, over 40 days long, although it has to be said that, between the opening and closing parades, the activities are largely confined to various open-air theatres and stages across Montevideo.

 Uruguay’s carnival season is over 80 days long © Vince Alongi, Wikimedia Commons

 Uruguay’s Carnaval has various sources: in classical antiquity, the Church calendar, Venetian carnival, the commedia dell’arte, and in the Bantu and Angolan Benguela cultures brought by African slaves.
-Candombé remains specially associated with the Afro-Uruguayan community, although the majority of drummers nowadays are of European descent (there are increasing numbers of female drummers, too).
+Candombé remains especially associated with the Afro-Uruguayan community, although the majority of drummers nowadays are of European descent, with an increasing number of female drummers.

 Candombé drumming is popular during carnival © Kobby Daggan, Shutterstock

 In the early 20th century there was massive European immigration to Montevideo, with many poor immigrants living in the crowded conventillo tenements of Barrio Sur and Palermo, learning candombé drumming from their Afro-Uruguayan neighbours.
 Meanwhile the banner-twirling which has also become a major feature of Las Llamadas seems to have Basque origins.
 The most important comparsas (many of which survive today) were racially mixed, and blacks and whites contributed together to creating a wholly Uruguayan art form, which has seen its popularity grow steadily since the 1950s.
 The drummers are preceded by scantily clad dancers (mostly female…) and costumed characters such as la mama vieja and the gramillero.